dalila28/E-Commerce_Text_Classification/README.md

 # E-Commerce_Text_Classification

 ### 1. Project Description
 e-commerce is the platform where we can have information regarding latest market trends.
 By using any text documents that are available in the e-commerce platform we can synthesis beneficial information from there.Therefore, deep learning model such as Long Short Term Memory(LSTM) is used to make classification of texts.
 We never imagine that texts can be used to make prediction right? but with deep learning this can happen.
-The aim of this project is to make classification for texts in the database and categorize them into 'Household','Books', 'Clothing & Accesories' and 'Electronic'.
+The aim of this project is to make classification for texts in the dataset and categorize them into 'Household','Books', 'Clothing & Accesories' and 'Electronic'.

  * Challenges : when dealing with texts, we cannot avoid from preventing people only write words by using alphabets.
 For sure they will mix the sentences that they want to write with different kind of symbols.
 This is problem that i need to deal while handling the text dataset.
-In order to face this issue, one specific function is created to deal with symbols and unwanted strings.
+In order to face this issue, one specific function is created to deal with symbols and unwanted strings in reviw_handler.py file.

 ### 2. Software used, framework,how to run project
    * Software needed: